 Carry the winter theme through to your wedding menu, from fun cocktails to delicious desserts.

-Chat to Galloping Gourmet about creating a signature cocktail (or two) for your welcome drinks.
+Chat to our catering team about creating a signature cocktail (or two) for your welcome drinks.

 You might even decide to have a winter dessert table as your finale… or perhaps a hot cocoa table.